icp-hackathons/explorer/README.md

-The Highfeast Explorer
+# The Highfeast Explorer

+`- HF Explorer is in active development and not fully ready for public testing.
+This README is a public guide for developers and contributors who would like to join or contribute to our team.
+Namaste! 🙇`

 Problem Statement:
 Many individuals lack specialized assistance when planning menus for events or estimating food quantities and costs.
+Especially the local food!

 ## Shots: